bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ```

 Note that when the sidebar is open, it may still be possible to scroll the body (unlike the
 behaviour of modals).
-When the backdrop in enabled, focus contraint will attempt to keep focus
+When the backdrop in enabled, focus constraint will attempt to keep focus
 within the sidebar.
-Note that in rare circumstances it might be possible for users to move focus
+Note that in rare circumstances it might be possible for users to move focus to
-to elements outside of the sidebar.
+elements outside of the sidebar.

 ## Visibility control